ziyunli/ziyun.rocks/content/blog/2023-08-11-compile-redis-with-zig.md

 title = "Compile Redis With Zig" slug = "compile-redis-with-zig" date = "2023-08-11T16:13:44-07:00"
-summary = "Experimenting with Zig as a C/C++ build system by compiling Redis 7.2.
-A quick fix for the LTO compatibility issue on macOS gets it working."
 +++

 There is a [HN thread](https://news.ycombinator.com/item?id=37081833) about C development setup that I tried to follow for my electronics project.